-Cathy is a member of the multidisciplinary Molecular Biosciences Team in the School of Life Sciences and the UTS Centre for Health Technologies, home to world-leading expertise in the development of medical devices and biotherapeutics research.
-Cathy has a strong research interest in neuroscience, in particular traumatic brain and spinal cord injury.
-She has conducted studies on human autopsy material and used animal models to investigate damage and repair of the central nervous system.
+Cathy is a member of the Biology and Biotechnology discipline in the School of Life Sciences.
+Cathy's research interest in neuroscience, in particular in neurotrauma (brain and spinal cord injury).
+She has conducted studies on human autopsy material and uses animal models to investigate damage and repair of the central nervous system.

 She completed her PhD in 2006 (UNSW), and joined UTS in 2011 teaching Biomedical Science.
 Her fields of expertise are in Histology and Immunohoistochemistry.
-She has established sucessful research collaborations with academics from Australian and overseas universities and is currently collaborating with researchers at Auckland University and UNSW to investigate modulation of Connexin 43 hemichannels to reduce secondary damage after spinal cord injury.
-Cathy also has a new research focus that involves the investigation of endogenous neural progenitor cells (stem cells) in spinal cord tissue.
-Can these cells be manipulated to help protect or repair damaged tissue?
-Are there differences in the response at different ages?
+She has established sucessful research collaborations with academics from Australian and overseas universities and is currently investigating the role of endogenous neural progenitor cells (stem cells) in spinal cord tissue and how spinal cord injury in the young differs from adult injury.